named-data/ndn-cxx/docs/code-style.rst

             // You can inherit constructors from std::runtime_error like this: using std::runtime_error::runtime_error;

-            // Additional constructors, if desired, can be declared like this:
+            // Additional constructors, if desired, can be declared as usual:
             Error(const std::string& what, const std::exception& inner)
               : std::runtime_error(what + ": " + inner.what())
             {